 Strengthen my personal finances by improving my financial literacy

 Invest and share my experiences on this blog

 Learn from you!

 Being frugal has helped me get here.
 Now I need more than just that if I am going to reach my goal of financial independence and early retirement.
 I hope this blog will help me stay the course and navigate through uncharted waters.
-Needless to say, your support in the comments below would be greatly appreciated.
+Needless to say, your support in the comments below and on social media would be greatly appreciated.

 Finally, here are some resources I’ve been using to educate myself and that inspired me to start my own blog:

 Chris (the Finance Squirrel) is a personal finance blogger on a journey to learn about building enough passive income to retire early.
 He has been working in corporate America for over 15 years and has been able to (and still does) save a significant portion of his earnings while living well below his means.
 Having accumulated cash which he has not invested well is one of the main reasons for him to start this blog and share his experiences as he learns.
 Chris is a family man and has a baby boy whom he would like to spend more time with.
 This is the other main motivation behind this endeavor to improve his financial education.